visakhraja/ISMN-SM-extract/README.md

 Keep this data in the current working directory

-To run the code the following packages has to be installed:
+To run the code the following packages have to be installed:

 ismn.interface
 os